UniBreakfast/httpity/README.md

 ### `request.body`

 This one treats received data as JSON-stringified data and parses it for you automatically.
-It returns the promise so in order to get it use
+It returns a promise so in order to get it use

 ```js
 request.body.then(data => console.log(data))